scenarioo/scenarioo-js/README.md

 ### scenarioo-specific DSL

 The "describeScenarioo" and "describeUseCase" functions were removed.

 Since we introduced `scenarioo.getScenarioContext()...`, we no longer need wrapper functions around "describe" and "it".

-If you still want to use this, it's really simple to add custom wrapper functions yourself.
+If you still want to use such a more explicit style of defining usecases and scenarios in your tests, it's really simple to add custom wrapper functions yourself.

-See the **example** for more information.
+See [Examples](/example) and the [Example DSL definitions](/example) for more information on what kind of even more advanced application specific DSLs could be useful in your projects.
+We recommend to use something like the [Chained DSL Example](/example).

 ### Protractor configuration